educationaldesk/forGit/README.md

-# forGit
+# forGit - adding some letters
-adding this line in README.md from creatingBranchForTesting
+adding this line in README.md in the mergerBranch. adding This line two in the merger branch.